PsiUpsilonEI/Bylaws/README.md

 ### Section 5: Chapter Policy

-1. Chapter policies modify the bylaws temporarily and will cease to be in effect at the end of the academic year of their passing.
+1. Chapter policies will cease to be in effect at the end of the academic year of their passing.
 2. After a chapter policy expires, it cannot become a chapter policy again.
 It must either become an amendment by a Class C vote or not be in effect ever again.
 3. All motions of chapter policy must be in writing and seconded by two active members.
 4. After the motion is made at a Chapter meeting, one (1) week shall pass before voting on the motion.